artainmo/42-graduation-verification/README.md

 Could also be compatible with **Linux** and **Windows** as I adapted the code for those.
 However I was never able to test it on those OSs.

 ## Notes
-In notes directory one can find more information about how much xp per hour projects give and as such what projects give the most xp.
+In 'notes' directory one can find more information about how much xp per hour projects give and as such what projects give the most xp.
 Also projects indicated as potential requirements that I did not found in 19's cursus.

 ## Warnings
 Changes in requirements could happen in the future.